Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/reshade/downloading-and-installing.md

 {: .note }
 When manually injecting ReShade using Crosire's Inject Tool, you have to manually install shaders as well.

-{: .warning}
-Crosire's Inject tool, being an external injector, is more likely to trigger anti-cheat systems. **Use with caution and at your own risk**.

 ---

 ## Identifying Game Architecture and Rendering API